microsoft/spring-cloud-stream-binder-dapr/README.md

 ## Overview

-This project implements a Binder called "Spring Cloud Stream Binder for Dapr" based on the Spring CloudStream framework.
-With this native integration, Spring Cloud Stream applications can use the coding style of springcloudstream's existing framework to send and receive messages directly using the Dapr API.
+This project implements a Binder called "Spring Cloud Stream Binder for Dapr" based on the Spring Cloud Stream framework.
+With this native integration, Spring Cloud Stream applications can use the coding style of Spring Cloud Stream's existing framework to send and receive messages.

 ## Usage